This is often a topic that comes up when you start looking into the potential causes of diarrhea.

 So, can green leafy vegetables cause diarrhea?

 Green leafy vegetables have been known to cause diarrhea in some people.
-The cause of this is due to the high levels of fiber found in most vegetables.
+The cause of this is the high levels of fiber found in most vegetables.

 Bacteria from mishandled veggies can also cause diarrhea.

 It’s important to wash your vegetables thoroughly before eating them to remove bacteria.

 Let’s take a closer look at why green vegetables cause upset stomachs and diarrhea.